Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Introduction

-The last section \ref{other-str} is devoted to the local stability of $p$-K\"ahler structures.
+Section \ref{other-str} is devoted to the local stabilities of $p$-K\"ahler structures.
 In Subsection \ref{d-closed}, by means of Wu's result \cite[Theorem 5.13]{w}, we will use the cohomological method, originally from \cite{KS}, to get: \begin{proposition}[=Proposition \ref{d-ext}] Let $r$ and $s$ be non-negative integers.
 Assume that the reference fiber $X_0$ satisfies the $\p\db$-lemma.
 Then any $d$-closed $(r,s)$-form $\Omega_0$ and $\p_0\db_0$-closed $(r,s)$-form $\Psi_0$ on $X_0$ can be extended unobstructed to a $d$-closed $(r,s)$-form $\Omega_t$ and a $\p_t\db_t$-closed $(r,s)$-form $\Psi_t$ on its small differentiable deformation $X_t$, respectively. \end{proposition} We can also prove this proposition in the $(n-1,n-1)$-case by another way inspired by the results of \cite{au,FY,w}.
-It is impossible to prove Theorem \ref{0blc-inv} by this method since the proof would rely on the deformation openness of $(n-1,n)$-th mild $\p\db$-lemma, which contradicts with Ugarte-Villacampa's Example \ref{not-fy}.
+It is impossible to prove Theorem \ref{0blc-inv} by this method since the proof would rely on the deformation openness of $(n-1,n)$-th mild $\p\db$-lemma, which contradicts with Ugarte--Villacampa's Example \ref{not-fy}.

 Finally, in Subsection \ref{p-kahler}, we study some basic properties of $p$-K\"ahler structures, a possibly more intrinsic notion for the local stabilities of complex structures.
-Based on this study and (the proof of) Proposition \ref{0d-ext}, we use two different approaches to obtain: \begin{theorem}[= Theorem \ref{c-p-kahler}+ Remark \ref{p-k-rem}] For any positive integer $p\leq n-1$, any small differentiable deformation $X_t$ of a $p$-K\"ahler manifold $X_0$ satisfying the deformation invariance of $(p,p)$-Bott-Chern numbers is still $p$-K\"ahlerian. \end{theorem}
+Based on un-obstruction of extension for transverse forms and (the proof of) Proposition \ref{0d-ext}, we use two different approaches to obtain: \begin{theorem}[= Theorem \ref{c-p-kahler}+ Remark \ref{p-k-rem}] For any positive integer $p\leq n-1$, any small differentiable deformation $X_t$ of a compact $p$-K\"ahler manifold $X_0$ satisfying the deformation invariance of $(p,p)$-Bott--Chern numbers is still $p$-K\"ahlerian. \end{theorem}

 \textbf{Notation} Without specially mentioned, the hermitian metrics will be identified with their fundamental forms.
 We only consider the small differentiable deformations in this paper, i.e., the parameter $t$ is always assumed to be small.
 All sub-indices in the power series, such as $i,j,\cdots$, are set no less than zero, while Einstein sum convention is adopted in the local settings and calculations.
 In many places, we fix a K\"ahler metric or a balanced one on the reference fiber of the differentiable family to induce the dual operators and the associated Hodge decomposition with respect to $\db$ and $\p$ on it.
 A complex differential form, linear operator or current is called \emph{real} if it is invariant under conjugation.